cpprookie/koaPrac/README.md

 ## run this project
 ---
-- You need to have mongodb on your pc and port is `27017`. you can change port by edit `config/index.js`
+- You need to have mongodb running on your pc and port is `27017`. you can change port by edit `config/index.js`
 - `npm install`
-- `node ./index`
+- `npm start`
 - open your browser at `localhost:3001`.

 Welcome for pull request and issues, have fun :)